 Chemical (chrome) tanned leather is more readily available and in general is cheaper.
 (To check if the leather is "chrome tanned" look at the edge, if it has a central strata of a greyish white colour it is likely to be).
 These leathers can be used despite the historical recommendations to the contrary.

-The shape of the bag is a matter of personal preference but I do prefer the shape given here.
+The shape of the bag is a matter of personal preference but the bags I use are similar to this shape shown here.
 This is very close to the shape used by David Burghley and feels very comfortable under the arm.
-From a design point of view it is important that the drone stock is positioned not lower than one diameter down from the top of the bag and far enough forward to place the chanter in a comfortable position.
-The blowpipe stock should be as low as possible (leaving room for the tieing in) and vertically below the drone stock.
+From a design point of view it is important that the drone stock is positioned not lower than one stock diameter down from the top of the bag and far enough forward to place the chanter in a comfortable position.
+The blowpipe stock should be as low as possible (leaving room for the tieing in) and I place it vertically below the drone stock.

-Cut a "half bag template from stiff cardboard or thin ply, mark the drone and blowpipe stock positions and cut a circle 2mm smaller than the diameter of the stock.
-Lay out the leather on the floor with the inside uppermost, inspect very carefully for damage or thin areas (mark any found with chalk or biro), lay the template on the leather moving around until the full shape avoids all imperfections, mark a centre line on the leather to line the template up with, cut round using a very sharp knife, turn the template over and cut the round the other side.
-The shape should be again checked for any faults ( if any are found a piece of leather can be glued on the inside ).
-Mark the stock positions from the template taking care to produce a "right hand bag" and cut a series of diametral cuts across the centre like this.
+Lay out the leather on the floor with the inside uppermost, inspect very carefully for damage or thin areas (mark any found with chalk or biro), lay the ply template on the leather moving it around until the full shape avoids all imperfections. hold the ply template firmly in position (Jackie kneels on it) and cut round using a very sharp knife.
+The shape should be again checked for any faults ( if any are found a piece of leather can be glued on the inside). fold the leather in half to check that all is well and mark a matching position on both edges . these will be used to ensure that when the latex glue is in place the bag can be glued easily without error as the glued surface is permanent once joined

 Sewing the leather

-The leather is sewn with a strong well waxed hemp thread using a "saddle stitch" through holes punched using a "awl".
-The holes are spaced approximately 5mm apart and about 5mm in from the edge and go through all four thicknesses of the leather. start at the end furthest from the neck, pass one end of the thread through the first hole and pull about 300mm through, take the other end of the thread and pass it through the same hole from the other side.
+Start at the end furthest from the neck, pass one end of the thread through the first hole and pull through until the centre of the thread is at the joint. take the other end of the thread and pass it through the same hole from the other side.
 Pull the thread tight so that there is the same amount of thread out of each hole.
 Pass the first end of the thread through the second hole from the same side as it emerges and the second end through the second hole from its side.
 The threads are again pulled tight.
 This is repeated all the way round the edge finishing by tying the ends over the neck end.
 The thread will follow a figure of eight path with each end crossing over in a hole.

 Tieing in the stocks